-Tatiana felt that there was a need for a new term in the modern art world, that describes something that some artists are naturally gravitating towards, so she suggested - POLYANALOGISM - many visual analogies intentionally embedded by the artists in their art. (from "poly" Latin root for "many", and "analogy" - "a comparison between two things")
+The artist felt that there was a need for a new term in the modern art world, that describes something that some artists are naturally gravitating towards, so she suggested - POLYANALOGISM - many visual analogies intentionally embedded by the artists in their art. (from "poly" Latin root for "many", and "analogy" - "a comparison between two things")

 But POLYANALOGISM is a term that describes not just abstracted or semi-abstracted visual analogies, it describes the intent of the artist to infuse the artwork with deliberate ambiguity or multiple visual references.
 Artworks in this style would intentionally build in several visual analogies open for the viewer to discover.
 Polyanalogism in an interactive style that poses some questions for the viewer.
 If the viewer wants to know an answer he/she just has to look at the painting a bit longer.
 The painting shown to the left by Tatiana L.Sougakova is called "A tree of life" is created to show similarities, visual analogies between many things, as well as draw on some philosophical symbolism.

 The image is intended to look like several things at the same time:

 - trees (the most obvious analogy)

 - estuaries of rivers (blue tree)